 In general, people with chronic health conditions are at higher risk for depression.
 In one study published in 2017, researchers surveyed 1,699 people who reported having narcolepsy.
 Depression was the most common comorbidity reported.
 According to the BOND study, people with narcolepsy were 22.8 percent more likely to develop depressive disorders compared with healthy controls.

 Among participants in the BOND study, those with narcolepsy had a 6.2 percent higher chance of having bipolar disorder.
 Formerly known as manic depression, bipolar disorder involves swings of mood, energy, and concentration that may be “up” or “down.”
-In at least one person with narcolepsy, treatment for narcolepsy (specifically Modafinil and Venlafaxine) exacerbated manic episodes.
+In a case study involving a 22-year-old male with narcolepsy, the treatments modafinil (Provigil) and venlafaxine (Effexor) worsened the subject’s manic episodes.

-Findings of the BOND study included a 2.5 percent higher risk for people with narcolepsy to have schizophrenia.
-While both schizophrenia and narcolepsy can cause hallucinations, the hallucinations experienced in schizophrenia tend to be auditory in nature.
-The hypnagogic hallucinations (hallucinations that occur when falling asleep) in narcolepsy are usually visual.
-In at least one case, a child with narcolepsy type 1 was misdiagnosed with schizophrenia.
+The BOND study found that people with narcolepsy had a 2.5 percent higher risk for schizophrenia — a mental health condition that affects how people think, feel and behave — and other psychotic disorders.
+While both schizophrenia and narcolepsy can cause hallucinations, people with schizophrenia are more likely to hear voices or sounds that aren't real.
+In contrast, the hypnagogic hallucinations (hallucinations that occur when falling asleep) in narcolepsy are usually visual.
+A case study about a 6-year-old female child with narcolepsy type 1 found she had been misdiagnosed with schizophrenia.

 People with narcolepsy have a higher risk for developing metabolic disorders, which relate to energy, weight, and sexual development.

-According to the Diabetes Council, 33 percent of people with type 2 diabetes (also called diabetes mellitus) have disturbed sleep that may include restless legs syndrome or periodic limb movement syndrome.
+According to The Diabetes Council, 33 percent of people with type 2 diabetes (also called diabetes mellitus) have disturbed sleep, which may include restless legs syndrome or periodic limb movement syndrome.
 Sleep disruptions in diabetes grow more severe if hyperglycemia (high blood glucose) is poorly controlled.
 Sleep deprivation also seems to contribute to increasing insulin resistance.

 One theory suggests that hypocretin, the chemical deficient in people with narcolepsy type 1, has a protective effect against diabetes.
 Thus, the risk for developing diabetes rises in people with narcolepsy.